-In this panel the order of these choices can be changed by clicking on the subject and then clicking on which course the student wishes to
+In this panel the order of these choices can be changed by clicking on the subject and then clicking on which course the student wishes to replace in the order.

 Following the last list there is a Student Comments area where comments can be added.